uoft-lgcu/lgcu.ca/health.md

 Canadian students from out of province can continue to use their other provincial health coverage (e.g. [MSP](https://www2.gov.bc.ca/gov/content/health/health-drug-coverage/msp "BC Government page on MSP") for students from British Columbia) instead of OHIP.
 This has no effect on UTGSU or top-up plan coverage.
 Provincial health care plans sometimes have different coverage, however, so it's a good idea to get familiar with how your provincial coverage differs from OHIP.

-If you continue to use another province's health coverage, you should inform your home province that you are attending educational institution in Ontario.
+If you continue to use another province's health coverage, you should inform your home province that you are attending an educational institution in Ontario.
 This is so that when you go to a doctor in Ontario, your claim won't be denied.

 You can also [switch your provincial health coverage to OHIP](https://www.ontario.ca/page/apply-ohip-and-get-health-card "Ontario Government page on OHIP and how to apply") if you want.
-There's a three-month waiting period for enrolment, so make sure to co-ordinate the dates with your home province's coverage; you don't want to be left with a gap in coverage!
-If you move back to your previous province after graduation, you can switch your coverage back too (once again, with a 3-month wait).
+There's a three-month waiting period for enrolment, so make sure to co-ordinate the dates with your home province's coverage; you don't want to be left with a gap in coverage![^outsideontariofootnote] If you move back to your previous province after graduation, you can switch your coverage back too (once again, with a 3-month wait).
 For most students, it's a good idea to switch if you're planning to stay in Ontario after graduation, but easier to keep the same coverage if you're planning to go back to your home province after graduating.

 **Note:** As of March 2020, the 3-month waiting period for applying to OHIP has been waived due to COVID-19.

+[^outsideontariofootnote]: You also want to avoid an **overlap** in coverage.
+If your home province thinks you're still on their health care, they might continue to charge you.
+More than one student has gotten a nasty bill from MSP years later over a misunderstanding.

 ## International Students